DeepIPC: Deeply Integrated Perception and Control for an Autonomous Vehicle in Real Environments: Methodology

 \subsection{Model Improvement}

 Different from our previous work \cite{oskar_tiv}, the model is modified to improve its performance and deal with real-world implementation issues.
 First, as the input to the perception module, we consider a wider ROI of $H \times W = 512 \times 1024$ at the center of the RGBD image.
 Then, they are resized to $H \times W = 256 \times 512$ to reduce the computational load.
 With a wider input resolution, the model is expected to have a better scene understanding capability.
-Second, as the input to the controller module, we feed the left and right wheel's angular speeds for better turning as the speed will be different on each wheel.
+Second, as the input to the controller module, we feed the left and right wheel's angular speeds.
+This information is expected to be helpful, especially during turning as the angular speed will be different on each wheel.
 Third, two route points are given instead of one route point at a time.
-Relying only on one route point is very risky due to the possibility of mislocation caused by GNSS and IMU inaccuracies that affect the global-to-local coordinate transformation.
+Relying only on one route point is very risky due to the possibility of sensor inaccuracies that affect the global-to-local coordinate transformation.
+Although we have used RTK-GNSS and achieved 1cm positional accuracy, the coordinate transformation can be still disturbed by the inaccuracy of the IMU sensor.
 If the route point is mislocated, the model will likely fail to predict waypoints and navigational controls correctly.
 Besides that, giving two route points will give the model a better intuition in deciding whether the vehicle should drive straight or turn depending on the location of the route points.
 Fourth, we also modify the control policy by allowing an agent to take the steering control completely over the other agent for better maneuverability.

 In this research, we feed the model with data from the GNSS receiver and 9-axis IMU sensor to measure several quantities needed to perform global-to-local coordinate transformation precisely.
 To get the local BEV coordinate for each route point $i$, the relative distance $\Delta x_{i}$ and $\Delta y_{i}$ between vehicle location $Ro$ and route point location $Rp_i$ must be known.
 The distance can be estimated from the global longitude-latitude with (\ref{eq:lon_meter}) and (\ref{eq:lat_meter}).